-Lung cancer affects more than 200,000 Americans each year.
+Lung cancer affects more than 200,000 people in the United States and an estimated 2.3 million people around the world each year.
 Although cigarette smoking is the main cause, anyone can develop lung cancer.
-Lung cancer is always treatable, no matter the size, location, whether the cancer has spread, and how far it has spread.
+Lung cancer is highly treatable, no matter the size, location, whether the cancer has spread, and how far it has spread.

-Because lung cancer is associated with smoking, patients may feel that they won’t receive much support or help because they believe that others will think that their behavior caused the disease.
-The truth is that most smokers do not develop lung cancer, and not all people diagnosed with lung cancer smoke.
+Because lung cancer has been associated with smoking, patients may feel that they won’t receive much support or help because they believe that others will think that their behavior caused the disease.
+The truth is that most smokers do not develop lung cancer, and not all people diagnosed with lung cancer have been tobacco smokers.
 Lung cancer is a disease that can affect anyone.
 In fact, most people who get lung cancer today have either stopped smoking years earlier or never smoked.

 About the lungs

 When a person inhales, the lungs absorb oxygen from the air and bring the oxygen into the bloodstream for delivery to the rest of the body.
 As the body’s cells use oxygen, they release carbon dioxide.
 The bloodstream carries carbon dioxide back to the lungs, and the carbon dioxide leaves the body when a person exhales.